jiz148/personal-page/docs/stories.md

 * Should have `CommentCreateView` and `CommentDeleteView`.
   - `CommnetCreateView` should take the article's `pk` and add Comment to db
   - `CommentDeleteView` should take `pk`(comment id) as parameter, use `LoginRequereMixin` and delete comment from db
+* Should have `AddFavoriteView` and `DeleteFavoriteView` for users to add or delete favorite articles

 <a id="blog-urls"></a>